courtneyhiatt/stat386-projects/_posts/2022-10-19-webscrape.md

 <p style="text-align:center;"><img src="https://github.com/courtneyhiatt/stat386-projects/raw/main/assets/images/scrapevsapi.png" alt="" style="width:800px;"/></p>

 In general, it will be much easier to gather data through an API, if available.
-For Rate My Professor, there isn't an official API
+Unfortunately for us, Rate My Professor doesn't have an official API.
+But since this is probably some pretty popular data to scrape, a kind soul in the github world has <a href="https://github.com/tisuela/ratemyprof-api">posted their Python class</a> to scrape data specifically from Rate My Professors.
+My purposes differ a little bit than theirs, so I adapted the code to fit my needs and will walk through it below.

 ```
 import pandas as pd